eyounx/ZOOpt/README.md

 (Features in this article are from version 0.2)

-## Getting and installing ZOOpt
+## Quick Start (single thread version)

-The easiest way to get ZOOpt is to type `pip install zoopt` in you terminal/command line.
+To use the single thread version, the easiest way to get ZOOpt is to type `pip install zoopt` in the terminal/command line.

-If you want to install ZOOpt by source code, download this project and sequentially run following commands in your terminal/command line.
+Alternatively, to install ZOOpt by source code, download this project and sequentially run following commands in your terminal/command line.

 ```
 $ python setup.py build
 $ python setup.py install
 ```

-## A quick example
+### A simple example

 We define the Ackley function for minimization (note that this function is for arbitrary dimensions, determined by the solution)